What's New in Survey Creator V2

 Survey Creator V1 depended on Knockout.
 This fact was one of the most frequent concerns we heard from our customers.
 Indeed, the dependency raised the following important issues.

 Knockout uses the eval() function to process templates.
 This fact opens a possibility of running malicious code on the user's machine if an application developer forgets to sanitize the template code.
 Such security risks might prevent companies from using Knockout and, therefore, SurveyJS.

 Although Survey Creator for Knockout included a rich API, the component was perceived by Angular, Vue, and React developers as a black box that in many cases did not fit well into the application lifecycle.

 Issue 3: Knockout adoption decline

-The new Survey Creator introduces a native implementation for React (more on this below).
-Implementations for Angular and Vue are planned for future development.
+The new Survey Creator introduces a native implementation for React and Angular (more on this below).
+An similar implementation for Vue is planned for future development.
 For those customers who still use Knockout in their applications, we also ship an updated Survey Creator for Knockout with new look and feel that matches the React version.

 Native Survey Creator for React

 New Survey Creator for React is a composition of true React components.
 The native implementation became possible because we separated the platform-independent model code (now distributed as the